DCC-EX/dcc-ex.github.io/docs/throttles/software/withrottle.rst

 You can find it in the App Store: `WiThrottle <http://itunes.apple.com/app/id344172578>`_

-For more information more information about these protocols, see :doc:`WiThrottle Server, Web Server, DCC++ API Explained <protocols>`
+For more information more information about these protocols, see :doc:`WiThrottle Server, Web Server, DCC++ API Explained </throttles/protocols>`

 .. _withrottle-features: